Scala (DSL)

 We give sane defaults to all parameters.

-Calls to the various DSL methods invoke the compiler-generated copy
+Calls to the various DSL methods invoke the compiler-generated copy method to build up

-new instances of ExecutionConfig
+new instances of ExecutionConfig:

 |